On this page:

 This is a bring-your-own-device program with a standard computer hardware and software requirement.
 See the specific requirements on our computers and laptops page.

-Required personal protective equipment (PPE)
+Required personal protective equipment (PPE) and uniform

 These scrubs can be purchased at:

-Toll-free: 1.866.442.7303
+Tel: 403.717.3780 Toll-free: 1.866.442.7303

 A stethoscope is part of your uniform and is available at Universal Workwear.
 Stethoscopes need to be brought to all patient assessment labs and simulation labs.

-You'll also be required to purchase Lab Supply Kits in semester one before attending your labs.
-Purchase these at the SAIT Bookstore (which processes the payment) and then bring your receipt to room NR105 in the Senator Burns building where you will be given the lab kit once proof of purchase is confirmed.
+You'll also be required to purchase Lab Supply Kits for your labs.
+Pay for these at the SAIT Bookstore, and then bring your receipt to the appropriate instructor, who will provide you with your Lab Kits in exchange for proof of payment.

 Students outside of Calgary

-• Wait until you move to Calgary to order your uniform in person so that you can try on the tops before your name is embroidered and SAIT crest is added.
+- Wait until you move to Calgary to order your uniform in person so that you can try on the tops before your name is embroidered and SAIT crest is added.
 If you choose this option, please allow yourself at least two to three days for Universal Workwear to have it ready for pick-up, as you must wear your uniform to Orientation.

-• Ladies: T3030 or 308T
+- ladies: T3030 or 308T

-• Mens: T4010 or 301T
+- men: T4010 or 301T

 Additional fees

-• There is a fee associated with obtaining a police information check, including a Vulnerable Sector Check and it is payable to the Police or the Royal Canadian Mounted Police (RCMP.)
+- A fee is associated with obtaining a police information check, including a vulnerable sector check, payable to the police or the Royal Canadian Mounted Police (RCMP).

-• You must have your immunizations reviewed by the SAIT Health Clinic.
+- You must have your immunizations reviewed by the SAIT Health Clinic.
 There is a $75 charge to review vaccine history.
-Any vaccines to be administered will result in additional charges.
+Any vaccines you need to be administered will result in additional charges.

 Financial aid